StareIntoTheBeard/waverider/README.md

 ## Current Features
   * Read and write .wav files
+  * Do math on audio length
+  * Process data bytes into lists for manipulation
   * Split stereo files into mono files by channel

 ## Installation